-Wall render is traditionally a mixture of sand, cement and other aggregates which are then applied to external walls in layers to form a protective coat that is an alternative to brickwork or cladding.
+Wall render was traditionally a mixture of sand, cement and other aggregates which are then applied to external walls in layers to form a protective coat that is an alternative to brickwork or cladding.
 While the cost of sand and cement is fairly cheap (or was before the recent price hikes), the work needs to carried out by specialists and a scaffold is almost always required, which increases the cost of the project considerably.